-The Senior Farmers' Market Nutrition Programs offers eligible low-income seniors the opportunity to purchase fresh, locally grown fruits, vegetables and herbs from certified farmers.
+The Senior Farmers' Market Nutrition Program will begin distribution of vouchers on Tuesday July 7th at the Oneida Co.
+Department on Aging/Senior Center from 9-noon and 1:30-3:30, and again on Monday, July 13th, from 10 until noon.
+The Senior Farmers' Market Program offers eligible low-income senior the opportunity to purchase fresh, locally grown fruits, vegetables and herbs from certified farmers.

-If you are homebound, or unable to get to a distribution site due to a disability, you may send a signed statement with your authorized representative stating this person has been designated to apply for certification on your behalf or request a standard proxy form from the Dept. on Aging.
-Your representative may be required to provide your proof of age and your income.
+If you are homebound, or unable to get to a distribution site due to a disability, you may send a signed statement with your authorized representative stating this person has been designated to apply for certification on your behalf or request a standard proxy form from the Department on Aging.
+Your representative may be required to provide your proof of age and you income.

 Other distribution locations:

 Woodruff Town Hall, July 10th, Friday from 9-noon

 Reiter Center, Three Lakes, Monday July 20th 10-noon.

 Ray Sloan Community Building, Lake Tomahawk, Monday July 20th 10-noon.

 Contact the Oneida County Department on Aging for more information on distribution sites and times at (715) 369-6170.